thuytrinht4/arvato-customers-classification/README.md

 ### Customer Segmentation
 - segmentation/Customer Segmentation Report.ipynb - Analysis of customers
-- segmentation/Mailout.ipynb - Analysis of mailout data using clustering model
 - segmentation/clean_data.py - Python script for cleaning the segmentation data
+- segmentation/utils - module contains all common functions used in others modules
 - segmenation/fit_clustering.py - File containing clustering pipeline function.
 This can also be used as a standlone script.

 ### Marketing Predictions
-- supervised/Supervised Learning Using Ensemble Methods.ipynb - Classification using ensemble methods
-- supervised/Supervised Learning Using Keras.ipynb - Classification using a neural network
+- supervised/Supervised Learning.ipynb - Classification using supervised learning techniques
 - supervised/clean_data - Python script for cleaning classification data
+- supervised/utils - module contains all common functions used in others modules
 - supervised/preprocess.py - Python file for preprocessing functions

 ## Instructions